-I’ve found myself doing a lot of work with tandem boats on white water recently and have been struck by how underrated the art of paddling with a partner often is.
+I’ve found myself doing a lot of work with tandem crews on white water recently and have been struck by how underrated the art of paddling with a partner often is.

 There is a real sense of shared endeavour when racing a crew boat which is equalled by the satisfaction of a clean descent of a white water run in a tandem canoe.
 Being able to put your end of a boat neatly into a tight eddy, synchronising your moves with those of another paddle to achieve a common goal is really quite wonderful.